This assessment will cover the following questions:

 Silent teeth baring |

-Retraction of lips leading to total or partial exposure of gums as well as teeth, along with practical closure of mouth and non vocal behaviour. |
+Retraction of lips leads to total or partial exposure of gums as well as teeth, along with practical closure of mouth and non-vocal behaviour. |

 Play Face |

-The mouth being open with lips either retracted or in a calm position. |
+The mouth is open with lips either retracted or in a calm position. |

 Stationery |